Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/WELCOME.md

 # Contributing

-To improve and extend this design system, read the [Contribution guidelines](...).
+To improve and extend this design system, read the [Contribution guidelines](/contribute).

-# General styleguide
+# Designers?

 Are you rather looking for a general styleguide with information about how to use Vattenfalls logotype, colors and such?
-Then you will find everything you need over at https://vattenfall.frontify.com/.
+Then you will find everything you need over at https://clients.alchemy.se/vattenfall/.

-# This documentation

-This content is created using Catalog.

-For more details about how to use Catalog, check out the [documentation](https://docs.catalog.style/).